azat-co/fullstack-javascript/chapter1/chapter1.md

 Back-End Definitions
 ====================

-The back end is another name for the server.
+The backend is another name for the server.
 It's everything after the browser.
 It includes server platforms like PHP, Python, Java, Ruby, and of course Node.js, as well as databases and other technologies.

-Luckily, with modern back-end-as-a-service solutions you can bypass the back-end development entirely.
+Luckily, with modern back-end-as-a-service solutions (BaaS) you can bypass the back-end development entirely.
 With just a single &lt;script&gt; tag included, you can get a real-time database with the ability to put some logic into it like access level control (ALC), validation, and so on.
-I'm talking about Firebase.com and Parse.com.
+There are a lot of services offered different levels of BaaS.
+The most popular and easy-to-use ones are Firebase and Parse (<https://firebase.google.com> and <http://parseplatform.org>).

 In those cases where you still need your own custom server code, Node.js is the weapon of choice!

 Node.js
 -------

 Node.js is an open source, event-driven asynchronous I/O technology for building scalable and efficient web servers.
-Node.js consists of Google’s V8 JavaScript engine (http://en.wikipedia.org/wiki/V8_(JavaScript_engine)).
-It was maintained by cloud company Joyent (http://joyent.com), but moved to the Technical Steering Committee governance.
+Node.js consists of Google’s V8 JavaScript engine and a bunch of C++ modules.
+A cloud company Joyent (now acquired by Samsung) maintained Node.js in the beginning, but now the open-source Node foundation oversees it.

-The purpose and use of Node.js is similar to Twisted (<http://twistedmatrix.com/trac>) for Python and EventMachine (<http://rubyeventmachine.com>) for Ruby.
-The JavaScript implementation of Node was the third one after attempts at using Ruby and C++ programming languages languages.
+The purpose and use of Node.js is to have non-blocking I/O which makes things faster.
+Non-blocking I/O is not new.
+It exists in NIO for Java, in Twisted for Python and in EventMachine for Ruby.
+The big difference is that in Node non-blocking I/O was built from the get-go and thus simple to use, while in other languages its a complex afterthought.

+Funny enough, JavaScript wasn't even the first language for Node.js.
+The JavaScript implementation of Node was the third one after attempts at using Ruby and C++ programming languages.

 Node.js is not in itself a framework like Ruby on Rails; it's more comparable to the pair of PHP and Apache.
-I'll provide a list of the top Node.js frameworks chapter 6.
+I'll provide a list of the top Node.js frameworks in Chapter 6.

 The following are the advantages of using Node.js:

--   Developers have high likelihood of familiarity with JavaScript due to its status as a de facto standard for web and mobile development
+-   Developers have high likelihood of familiarity with JavaScript due to its status as a de facto standard for web and mobile development.
 -   Using one language for front-end and back-end development speeds up the coding process.
 A developer's brain doesn't have to switch between different syntaxes, a so-called context switch.
 The learning of methods and classes goes faster.
 -   With Node.js, you could prototype quickly and go to market to do your customer development and customer acquisition early.
 This is an important competitive advantage over other companies that use less agile technologies (e.g., PHP and MySQL).
 -   Node.js is built to support real-time applications by utilizing web sockets.

-For more information go to Wikipedia (http://en.wikipedia.org/wiki/Nodejs), Nodejs.org (http://nodejs.org/about/ ), and articles on ReadWrite (http://readwrite.com/2011/01/25/wait-whats-nodejs-good-for-aga) and O’Reilly (<http://radar.oreilly.com/2011/07/what-is-node.html>).

-For the current state of Node.js (as of this writing), refer to the official Node.js blog (<https://nodejs.org/en/blog>).
+Node evolves fast.
+For the current state of Node.js (as of this writing), refer to the official Node.js blog at <https://nodejs.org/en/blog>.

 NoSQL and MongoDB
 -----------------

-MongoDB, from huMONGOus, is a high-performance, no-relationship database for huge quantities of data.
+MongoDB, from huMONGOus, is a high-performance, no-relationship database for huge quantities of data (<https://mongodb.com>).
 The NoSQL concept came out when traditional relational database management systems (RDBMSs) were unable to meet the challenges of huge amounts of data.

 Here are the advantages of using MongoDB:

--   *Scalability:* Due to a distributed nature, multiple servers and data centers can have redundant data.
+-   *Scalability*: Due to a distributed nature, multiple servers and data centers can have redundant data.
--   *High performance:* MongoDB is very effective for storing and retrieving data, partially owing to the absence of relationships between elements and collections in the database.
+-   *High performance*: MongoDB is very effective for storing and retrieving data, partially owing to the absence of relationships between elements and collections in the database.
--   *Flexibility:* A key-value store is ideal for prototyping because it doesn't require developers to know the schema and there is no need for fixed data models or complex migrations.
+-   *Flexibility*: A key-value store is ideal for prototyping because it doesn't require developers to know the schema and there is no need for fixed data models or complex migrations.

 Cloud Computing
 ---------------